augustusrollin/hover-bird/README.md

 # hover-bird
 AP CS Project that is similar to flappy bird

-Things we need to cover:
+stuff to do
 - time line
-- do something new
+- new things to do
+  - robot class
+  - key listener